Ghulam-us-Saqlain Naqvi: Early life

 He belonged to a Syed family in Chowki Handan, Nowshera in Rajouri district, Jammu.
 He was born to Syed Amir Ali Shah, who was a teacher.
 He had 6 more siblings that included 2 sisters and 4 brothers.
 He married at a young age and completed his study after his marriage.
 He had 4 sons and 1 daughter.
 His best friend and critic during his writing period was his younger brother Sajjad Hussain Naqvi, who was also a writer and critic.

 Education

-Naqvi studied from renowned institutions of Pakistan.
-He was a brilliant student and was fond of writing.
 He wrote his first short story "Afsana" at the age of 10.
 He did his Intermediate from Murray College, Sialkot.
 He did his master's degree in Urdu literature from Punjab University.
 He retired as assistant professor from Government College University, Lahore (Then Govt College Lahore) in 1983.
-After retirement he gave his life to Urdu literature and wrote books and columns on different topics.

 Works

-His famous novel is Mera Gaun (میرا گاؤں).
-The novel was translated in Chinese language.
+His novel Mera Gaun (میرا گاؤں) was translated into Chinese.
 He started writing Urdu short essays at the age of 10.
-His short essay (MAHOL PR INSANI ZINDAGI K ASRAAT)is included in the course of Urdu book of 10th grade.
-Also wrote many articles and columns in DAILY NAWA E WAQT.
+He also wrote many articles and columns in DAILY NAWA E WAQT.
 His work has also been dramatized on PTV.

 His books on short stories(افسانہ) include: